WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 * `-b` (short for `--binary`) which takes as parameter logical value (T/F/TRUE/FALSE).
 It specifies what kind of package will be included in PKGZIP: system specific binary of source.
 * `--with-deps` If passed will include dependencies into PKGZIP.
-* `--filter-repo` which takas as parameter url to repository.
+* `--filter-repo` which takes as parameter url to repository.
 If passed will not include dependencies into PKGZIP which satisfying versions are present in the repository.
 The parameter should be used together with --with-deps.

 # Docker integration

-RSuite CLI can help you with building your solution on some diffrent platform than the one you are working on or build docker images containing solutions you developed.
+RSuite CLI can help you with building your solution on some different platform than the one you are working on or build docker images containing solutions you developed.

-All commands described below assume thar you have docker command useable/available.
+All commands described below assume that you have docker command usable/available.

 ## Building project under different platform in docker container